+Please note that if you are using federal funds as a source of match, this use must be allowed by the originating statute of the funds used.
 Match donations must be firmly committed, which means that the amount of match resources and their dedication to ROSS-funded activities must be explicit, in writing, and signed by a person authorized to make the commitment.
 The letters of commitment/MOUs/tribal resolutions must indicate the total dollar value of the commitment and be dated between the publication date of this NOFA and the application deadline published for this NOFA and indicate how the commitment will relate to the proposed program.
 If the commitment is in-kind, the letters should explain exactly what services or material will be provided.
 The commitment must be available at time of award.
-Applicants proposing to use their own, non-ROSS grant funds to meet the match requirement, in whole or in part, must also have a letter of commitment indicating the type of match (cash or in-kind) and how the match will be used.
+Applicants proposing to use their own, non-ROSS grant funds to meet the match requirement, in whole or in part, must also have a letter of commitment indicating the type of match (cash or in-kind), the source of the match and how the match will be used.

-- (1) The value of volunteer time and services shall be computed by using the normal professional rate for the local area or the national minimum wage rate per hour - (2) In order for HUD to determine the value of any donated material, equipment, staff time, building, or lease, your application must provide a letter from the organization making the donation stating the value of the contribution. - (3) Other resources/services that can be committed include: in-kind services provided to the applicant; funds from federal sources (not including ROSS funds) that by statute allow those funds to be used for matching purposes, including, for example, Community Development Block Grant (CDBG) funds; Indian Housing Block Grant b.
+- (1) The value of volunteer time and services shall be computed by using the normal professional rate for the local area or the national minimum wage rate per hour. - (2) The value of any donated material, equipment, staff time, building, or lease, shall be provided in a letter from the organization making the donation stating the value of the contribution.
+Resources/in-kind services that can be committed include: in-kind services provided to the applicant; funds from federal sources (not including ROSS funds) that by statute allow those funds to be used for matching purposes, including, for example, Community Development Block Grant (CDBG) funds; Indian Housing Block Grant (IHBG) funds; funds from any state or local government sources; and funds from private contributions.
+Applicants may also partner with other program funding recipients to coordinate the use of resources in the target area. - b.
 Past Performance.
-HUD's field offices will evaluate data provided by applicants as well as applicants' past performance to determine whether applicants have the capacity to manage the grant for which they are applying.
+HUD's field offices will evaluate data provided by applicants as well as applicants' past performance to determine whether the applicant has the organizational capacity and resources necessary to successfully implement the proposed activities within the grant period.
 The area ONAP will review past performance for tribal and TDHE submissions.
 Field offices will evaluate the contract administrators' past performance for applicants required to have a contract administrator.
 In evaluating past performance HUD will look at the applicant's record of completing grant activities on time, within budget, and the results achieved.
-Using the narrative provided by the applicant, the field office/area ONAP will evaluate applicants' past performance.
 Applicants should carefully prepare their Past Performance statement to ensure it addresses the criteria requested therein.